SolbiatiAlessandro/TODAG/docs/development.rst

 - not really tags but tree nodes

 - to add new todos, should write them on some temp list and then when I am at machine put them into the TODAG -> write them on google todo and then push to todag regulrarly ?
-- feature request: priority of events coming up (need to be reminded)
+- OK feature request: priority of events coming up (need to be reminded)
 - feature request: integrate outlook with TODAG

+- metrics on mood -> productivity
+- estimate of how much time is required for a task!

 ITERATION A